 MariaDB's replication implementation requires several types of threads.

-The master usually only has one type of replication-related thread: the binary log dump thread.
+The primary usually only has one type of replication-related thread: the binary log dump thread.

-If semisynchronous replication is enabled, then the master also has an ACK receiver thread.
+If semisynchronous replication is enabled, then the primary also has an ACK receiver thread.

 Binary Log Dump Thread

 The binary log dump thread runs on the primary and dumps the binary log to the replica.
 This thread can be identified by running the SHOW PROCESSLIST statement and finding the thread where the thread command is

 The primary creates a separate binary log dump thread for each replica connected to the primary.
 You can identify which replicas are connected to the primary by executing the SHOW SLAVE HOSTS statement.